Moduli of $p$-adic representations of a profinite group: Moduli of derived continuous -adic representations

-\begin{example} \begin{enumerate} \item Suppose $Y \to X$ is a finite morphism in $\pro(\cS^\fc)$, i.e. its fiber is a finite constructible space $Z \in \pro(\cS^\fc)$.
-If we assume further that $X$ is $p$-cohomologically compact, then so it is $Y$.
-More generically, the notion of cohomologically compactness is stable under fiber sequences. \item Suppose $X \in \pro(\cS^\fc)$ is the \'etale homotopy type of a smooth variety over an algebraically closed field.
-Then $X$ is cohomologically almost of finite type, see \end{enumerate} \end{example}
+\begin{example} \begin{enumerate} \item Let $Y \to X$ is a finite morphism in $\pro(\cS^\fc)$.
+If we assume that $X$ is $p$-adically cohomological compact, then so it is $Y$.
+More generally, the notion of $p$-adic compactness is stable under fiber sequences. \item Suppose $X \in \pro(\cS^\fc)$ is the \'etale homotopy type of a smooth variety over an algebraically closed field.
+Then $X$ is $p$-adicallly cohomological compact.
+This is a consequence of the fact that $\pi_1^\et(X)$ is topologically of finite type.
+Indeed, in such case every continuous representation

+factors through the canonical morphism $\mathrm{can} \colon \Omega(\Sh^\et(X)) \to \pi_1^\et(X)$ (obtained by applying $\pi_0$ pro-component-wise).
+The result now follows from the observation that such $\rho$ is determined by the image of a finite set of topological generators, and their images land in a sufficiently large $N_\alpha \subseteq N$. \end{enumerate} \end{example}